 What Is This Organization About?

-Community Doula Alliance is a Black-led non-profit in Portland, Oregon currently applying for 501c3 status.
-Our nonprofit is structured around two primary programs: Diverse Doula Project and Portland Doula Training.
+Community Doula Alliance is a Black Woman-led 501(c)(3) non-profit in Portland, Oregon.
+Our nonprofit is structured around two primary programs: Diverse Doula Program and Portland Doula Training.

-Diverse Doula Project is a community based doula program dedicated to creating spaces for diverse doulas, especially BIPOC doulas, to reclaim, celebrate, and receive mentorship and emotional support to practice their cultural and traditional birth and postpartum models of care.
+Diverse Doula Program is a community based doula program dedicated to creating spaces for diverse doulas, especially Black, Indigenous, Latino/a/x, Asian and other racially and linguistically diverse, underrepresented doulas, to reclaim, celebrate, and receive mentorship and emotional support to practice their cultural and traditional birth and postpartum models of care.
 Based on client requests and preferences, DDP matches expectant parents with culturally appropriate doulas to help families successfully navigate and mitigate social determinants of health such as racism, stress, poverty, education, employment, housing, and access to other culturally specific services.

 Portland Doula Training is an education platform committed to training exceptional doulas at the highest levels.
-PDT’s approach to education uses a reproductive justice and equity framework in order to increase awareness and promote the number of BIPOC doulas in the workforce.
-PDT provides a variety of online and in-person trainings that include: primary doula trainings, Traditional Health Worker (THW) trainings, doula certifications, continuing education classes, and advanced doula trainings.
-PDT is also committed to promoting BIPOC doulas to become trainers themselves to further our efforts to decolonize the birth work profession.
+PDT’s approach to education uses a reproductive and economic justice, and racial equity framework in order to increase awareness and promote the number of Black, Indigenous & Latino/a/x doulas in the workforce.
+PDT provides a variety of online and in-person training that include: primary doula support, Traditional Health Worker (THW) support, doula certification, continuing education classes/workshops, community doula training and advanced doula training.
+PTD trainings will be translated to other languages representative of our local communities, which includes: Spanish, Swahili, Somali, etc. Community Doula Alliance is also committed to promoting its diverse community of doulas to become trainers themselves to further our efforts to decolonize the birth work profession.

 Why Are These Programs Needed?